Constraining Linear-chain CRFs to Regular Languages: Synthetic Data Experiments

-We would like to demonstrate that, when comparing constrained training to constrained decoding in terms of cross-entropy with the data distribution, constrained training can outperform constrained decoding by an arbitrary margin.
+We would like to demonstrate that, when comparing constrained training to constrained decoding in terms of likelihood, constrained training can outperform constrained decoding by an arbitrary margin.
 We choose $\Lang = (\texttt{ac})^*\mid(\texttt{bc})^*$ to make conditional independence particularly relevant -- as every even-indexed label is \texttt{c}, an unconstrained CRF must model odd-indexed labels independently, while a constrained CRF can use its constraints to account for nonlocal dependencies.
 For simplicity, we hold the input sequence constant, with $X = \{\texttt{o}\}$.

 Our approach is to construct sequences of various lengths.
 For $k \in \mathbb{N}$, we let our data distribution be